carlosmlprado/abnamro-test/README.md

 APi was made with Spring Boot, Java 11, Jpa and H2 in memory database.
 It runs with docker and documentation is made with Swagger.
+There are 2 environments, which are dev and prod.
+You can change between them by adding the command below in VM Options:
+[-Dspring.profiles.active=prod]
+Standard is dev.

 Swagger documentation AFTER RUNNING THE APPLICATION: http://localhost:8080/swagger-ui.html#/